D1 Hitting Metrics Calculator

 • Players with inefficient swings [that don’t create stretch/torque/separation] see their metrics level off as upperclassmen as they fall out of ideal ranges.

-<<D1 Caliber Hitter?
+<<D1 Caliber Swing?
 Find out for $7>>